 2002-2007 Council on Corporate Disclosure and Governance (CCDG)

-In 2002, the Singapore government created the Council on Corporate Disclosure and Governance (CCDG) to replace the Institute of Certified Public Accountants of Singapore as the accounting standard setter for all companies incorporated in Singapore.
+In 2002, the Singapore government created the Council on Corporate Disclosure and Governance (CCDG) to replace the (then) Institute of Certified Public Accountants of Singapore as the accounting standard setter for all companies incorporated in Singapore.

-Since 2007 Accounting Standards Council (ASC)
+Since 2023 Accounting Standards Committee (ASC)

 SFRS for Small Entities